Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Conclusion

 We establish conditions under which MPC is strongly stabilizing despite plant-model mismatch in the form of parameter errors.
 Namely, it suffices to assume the existence of a Lyapunov function with a maximum increase, suitably bounded level sets, and a scaling condition (\Cref{assum:lyap,assum:lyap:exp}).
 While we are not able to show the assumptions hold in general, when the MPC has quadratic costs it is possible to show that continuous differentiability of the dynamics implies strong stability (\Cref{thm:mpc:mismatch:exp}).
 When the \(\calK^2\)-function bound is not properly scaled, the MPC may not be stabilizing, as illustrated in the examples.
 In this sense, while MPC is not inherently stabilizing under mismatch \emph{in general}, there is a common class of cost functions (quadratic costs) for which nominal MPC is inherently stabilizing under mismatch.

 Several questions about the strong stability of MPC remain unanswered.
-While quadratic costs are used in many control problems, it may be possible to generalize \Cref{cor:mpc:mismatch:exp} to other useful classes of stage costs, such as \(q\)-norm costs, or costs with exact penalty functions for soft state constraints.
+While quadratic costs are used in many control problems, it may be possible to generalize \Cref{cor:mpc:mismatch:exp} to other useful classes of stage costs, such as \(q\)-norm costs, or costs with exact penalty functions for soft state constraints (cf.~\cite{santos:biegler:castro:2008,kuntz:rawlings:2024f}).
 We propose the direct approach to strong exponential stability (\Cref{assum:lyap:exp,thm:mpc:mismatch:exp}) provides a path to generalizing \Cref{cor:mpc:mismatch:exp} to other classes of stage costs, output feedback, or semidefinite costs.
-We note that the \Cref{assum:lyap,assum:lyap:exp} are dependent on the horizon length.
-This leaves the possibility that some MPC problems are strongly stabilizing at smaller horizon lengths but only inherently robust at longer horizon lengths, or vice versa.
-However, this remains to be seen.

-There are several areas in which future work of this type would be valuable.
 Nonlinear MPC is computationally difficult to implement online.
 Therefore it would be worth extending this work to include the suboptimal MPC algorithm from \cite{allan:bates:risbeck:rawlings:2017} using the approach therein.
+Finally, while our analysis only considers discrete-time MPC and an effective zero-order hold on the parameter variations, the continuous-time extensions (both continuous-time MPC are discrete-time MPC with continuously varying \(\theta\)) are worthy pursuits.

-While systems with fixed and known setpoints are a useful and interesting class of problems, many systems have setpoints that must be tracked that may change based on the value of the parameters.
-To accommodate the effect of mismatch on the setpoints, offset-free MPC is sometimes used.
-Theory on nonlinear offset-free MPC is fairly limited, typically relying on stability of the closed-loop system to guarantee offset-free performance~\citep{pannocchia:gabiccini:artoni:2015}.
-Using the tools developed in this paper, we plan to extend the offset-free MPC theory by establishing closed-loop stability and guaranteed offset-free performance for tracking random, asymptotically constant setpoints subject to plant-model mismatch.
+While systems with fixed and known setpoints are a useful and interesting class of problems, many systems have parameter-dependent, time-varying setpoints.
+To track setpoints under mismatch, offset-free MPC can be used.
+Theory on nonlinear offset-free MPC is limited, typically relying on stability of the closed-loop system to guarantee offset-free performance~\citep{pannocchia:gabiccini:artoni:2015}.
+In \cite{kuntz:rawlings:2024f}, we extend the theory in this \ifthenelse{\boolean{LongVersion}}{report}{article} to consider offset-free MPC with quadratic costs, and we establish sufficient conditions for closed-loop stability and guaranteed offset-free performance for a general class of differentiable systems subject to time-varying setpoints, persistent disturbances, and plant-model mismatch.
+However, many issues in offset-free MPC theory, including necessary conditions for offset-free performance, nonquadratic costs, and nondifferentiable systems, are not yet well understood.

 \ifthenelse{\boolean{LongVersion}}{